 From expedited customs entry kiosks and exclusive lounges to complimentary makeovers and express massages, there are plenty of ways for travelers to live it up like a celebrity at LAX.
 Here are some tips for travelers looking to live large.

 Top 10 Things to Do Near LAX

 Right after you land or before you board your flight, it's an L.A. tradition to stop at the In-N-Out Burger near LAX for favorites like a Double-Double Animal Style, chocolate shake and Animal Style french fries.
-Anthony Bourdain has said it's the best restaurant in L.A., and you might see students from nearby Otis College of Art and Design, or hungry guests of the Westin LAX and Custom Hotel.
+The late, great Anthony Bourdain called it the best restaurant in L.A., and you might see students from nearby Otis College of Art and Design, or hungry guests of the Westin LAX and Custom Hotel.
 Diners seated at the outside tables have an unparalleled view of jets taking off and landing on the nearby runways.

 From the Flight Path Learning Center to Venice Beach, here are nine more places to check out near LAX.